 This study programme is part of the Swiss Joint Master in Computer Science jointly offered by the Universities of Fribourg, Bern and Neuchâtel, providing students with a unique multilingual and multicultural learning environment.
 Students work closely with one or more research groups of the three participating institutes.
-Students can create a personalised curriculum from courses, seminars and internships offered by the three.
+Students can create a personalised curriculum from courses and seminars offered by the three universities.
 Teaching units are grouped into tracks reflecting different profiles in computer science.
 Most courses are taught in English, although some may be offered in only French or German.
 The programme can be completed in three full-time semesters.
 Personalised part-time curriculums are also available.

 Profile of the study programme

 This study programme at the University of Fribourg is part of the Swiss Joint Master in Computer Science (SJMCS) a programme jointly offered by the Universities of Fribourg, Bern and Neuchâtel.
 The Joint Master gives candidates with a Bachelor of Science in Informatics or related domains the opportunity to advance their knowledge in computer science.
 Students work closely with one or more research groups of the three participating institutes.
 With this study programme, students benefit from a large, well-structured programme based on modern educational concepts.
 It combines the strengths of the three universities involved, forming one of the biggest Swiss university campuses offering just about everything that is typical for Switzerland.
 The SJMCS provides students with a unique multilingual and multicultural learning environment and is ideal for computer scientists who want to expand their horizons and open doors to a future career.